-Draft Resolution XV.xx on Strengthening national actions for the conservation and restoration of the East Asian-Australasian Flyway
+Draft Resolution XV.xx on Strengthening national actions for the conservation and restoration of the East Asian Australasian Flyway Waterbird Flyways

-- RECALLING that "each Contracting Party shall consider its international responsibilities for the conservation, management and wise use of migratory stocks of waterfowl" in Article 2.6 of the Convention on Wetlands of International Importance especially as Waterfowl Habitat; and that "each Contracting Party shall promote the conservation of wetlands and waterfowl by establishing nature reserves on wetlands" in Article 4.1, and "the Contracting Parties shall endeavour through management to increase waterfowl populations on appropriate wetlands" in Article 4.4; and NOTING that the initial mandate of the Convention addressed migratory waterfowl conservation; - RECALLING that Recommendation 6.4, Recommendation 7.3 and Resolution VIII.37 promoted conservation of migratory waterbirds in the Asian and Pacific regions and the establishment of the East Asian-Australasian Flyway Partnership (EAAFP) in 2006, which was a World Summit on Sustainable Development Type II Partnership proposed by Japan [and Australia] in page 41 of document Doc.SC31-21 Additional and adopted as a Ramsar Regional Initiative (RRI) by Resolution IX.7 in 2005; - 3.
-FURTHER RECALLING that Resolution X.22 on Promoting international cooperation for the conservation of waterbird flyways urges Contracting Parties, other governments and relevant organizations urgently to enhance their individual and collective efforts to address the root causes of the continuing decline in waterbird status; - 4.
-ACKNOWLEDGING that the Republic of Korea has hosted the EAAFP Secretariat since 2009, providing operational support to the Partnership; ALSO ACKNOWLEDGING that the People's Republic of China has hosted the Science Unit of the EAAFP Secretariat since 2018; NOTING that 11 Meetings of Partners (MOPs) have been held since its establishment; and ALSO EXPRESSING gratitude to the hosts of the MOPs, the Chairs of the Management Committee and their leadership in guiding EAAFP as an RRI; - 5.
-WELCOMES the achievements of all the partners of EAAFP, that populations of some species have been increased, including Siberian cranes, white-naped cranes, black-faced spoonbills, and others; and WELCOMES the fact that the People's Republic of China and the Republic of Korea have nominated World Natural Heritage Sites in the Yellow Sea ecoregion for migratory waterbirds since 2019, some of which are also Wetlands of International Importance; - 6.
-DEEPLY CONCERNED that the first Report on Conservation Status on the East Asian-Australasian Flyway (EAAF)1 done by Wetlands International indicated that of the 159 populations with a known trend, 67 (42%) are decreasing and only 43 (27%) are increasing, with 48 (30%) stable or fluctuating; NOTING that trends could not be assessed for 118 (43%) populations; and FURTHER CONCERNED that 34 (16%) of the EAAFP populations belong to species on the 2021 IUCN Red List of Threatened Species and a further 25 (12%) to Near Threatened species, and that some species are in an extreme situation, such as the spoon-billed sandpiper; - AWARE that the implementation of a flyway-scale approach is an effective solution to conserve and restore the populations and habitats of migratory waterbirds in the EAAF, and RECALLING that the enhancement of international cooperation has been urged in Resolution X.22;
+- 1. RECALLING that "each Contracting Party shall consider its international responsibilities for the conservation, management and wise use of migratory stocks of waterfowl" in Article 2.6 of the Convention on Wetlands of International Importance especially as Waterfowl Habitat; and that "each Contracting Party shall promote the conservation of wetlands and waterfowl by establishing nature reserves on wetlands" in Article 4.1, and "the Contracting Parties shall endeavour through management to increase waterfowl populations on appropriate wetlands" in Article 4.4; and NOTING that the initial mandate of the Convention addressed migratory waterfowl and habitat conservation is one of the initial mandates of the Convention; - RECALLING that Recommendation 6.4, Recommendation 7.3 and Resolution VIII.37 promoted conservation of migratory waterbirds in the Asian and Pacific regions and the establishment of the East Asian-Australasian Flyway Partnership (EAAFP) in 2006, which was a World Summit on Sustainable Development Type II Partnership proposed by Japan [and Australia] in page 41 of document Doc.SC31-21 Additional and adopted as a Ramsar Regional Initiative (RRI) by Resolution IX.7 in 2005; - 32.
+FURTHER RECALLING that Resolution X.22 on Promoting international cooperation for the conservation of waterbird flyways urges Contracting Parties, other governments and relevant organizations to urgently to enhance their individual and collective efforts to address the root causes of the continuing decline in waterbirdthe status of waterbirds; - 4.
+ACKNOWLEDGING that the Republic of Korea has hosted the EAAFP Secretariat since 2009, providing operational support to the Partnership; ALSO ACKNOWLEDGING that the People's Republic of China has hosted the Science Unit of the EAAFP Secretariat since 2018; NOTING that 11 Meetings of Partners (MOPs) have been held since its establishment; and ALSO EXPRESSING gratitude to the hosts of the MOPs, the Chairs of the Management Committee and their leadership in guiding EAAFP as an RRI; - 3.
+AWARE that the implementation of a flyway-scale approach is necessary for the conservation and restoration of the populations and habitats of migratory waterbirds, and RECALLING that the enhancement of international cooperation is urged in Resolution X.22; - 4.
+WELCOMING progress made under the various international and regional flyway frameworks leading the advancement of the conservation of migratory waterbirds such as the Convention on the Conservation of Migratory Species (CMS) and its Flyways Working Group, the African-Eurasian Migratory Waterbird Agreement (AEWA) and the East Asian-Australasian Flyway Partnership (EAAFP), founded in 2006 on the basis of Ramsar Recommendation 6.4, Recommendation 7.3 and Resolution VIII.37 and adopted as a Ramsar Regional Initiative (RRI) by Resolution IX.7 in 2005; - 5.
+WELCOMESWELCOMING the achievements of all the partners of EAAFP, that populations Ramsar Contracting Parties in implementing actions for the conservation of migratory waterbirds through the conservation, restoration and wise use of wetlands which has led to the increase of some species have been increased, including populations such as the Siberian cranes, white naped cranes, blackCrane and Black-faced spoonbills, and others; and WELCOMES the fact that the People's Republic of China and the Republic of Korea have nominated Spoonbill and designation of critical flyway sites such as the World Natural Heritage Sites nominated by the People's Republic of China and the Republic of Korea in the Yellow Sea